 Clay kitty litter manufacturers have taken notice of the warnings from the veterinary science community and have tried to make a better cat litter box product.
 That’s why you’ll see clay cat litter advertised as “low dust” or as containing antibacterial elements.

-However, clay cat litter is still a dangerous option for your cat’s litter box as it can also cause blockages in your cat’s digestive system and in other pets who get into the cat's litter box.
+Although this is still a popular clumping solution, clay cat litter is still a dangerous option for your cat’s litter box as it can also cause blockages in your cat’s digestive system and in other pets who get into the cat's litter box.
 It also makes it easy for toxoplasmosis to be spread to you and members of your family.
 Used cat litter can not only affect your furry friends but you too.

 However, the trouble with natural litter (like pine pellet cat litter) is it can still be a breeding ground for bacteria and it offers nothing in the way of odor control for used cat litter.
+Many people get tired of the smell from these pine pellets and may end up seeking a better odor control cat litter.

 Silica Cat Litter